escherpad/luna/README.md

 [![Join the chat at https://gitter.im/escherpad/luna](https://img.shields.io/badge/GITTER-join%20chat-green.svg?style=flat-square)](https://gitter.im/escherpad/luna?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Luna is a light functional model container inspired by redux written with the Reactive-Extension (Rxjs@v5.0-beta).
-Luna try to improve upon redux by providing out of the box support for async actions, ways to access child components of the root store as a stream and more.
+Luna is a reactive redux implementation based on the Reactive-Extension (Rxjs@v5.0-beta) and build with Typescript.
+Luna try to improve upon existing implementations of redux by providing out of the box support for async actions, ways to access child components of the root store as a stream and more.
 Luna drops verbatim compatibility with the original `redux` to give rise to a more coherent, reactive API.

 ## Wanna use Reactive-Extention (Rxjs) and redux in your project, but don't know how?